 The 1980s and 1990s were a period of population loss in the City as a number of areas matured, with children leaving the family home, as well as comparatively little residential development to provide housing opportunities.
-During the 1990s, new development opportunities were realised, with the conversion of industrial sites and surplus government, utility and school land to residential purposes.
+During the 1990s and into the 2000s, new development opportunities were realised, with the conversion of industrial sites and surplus government, utility and school land to residential purposes.
 This pattern is continuing today, as exemplified by the redevelopment of Pentridge Prison, the development of the greenfield site at Gowanbrae, as well as a number of former industrial sites scattered throughout the Brunswick region in particular.
 There is significant pressure for residential expansion within the City of Moreland from both existing residents and from external migrants, most notably from overseas, as well as areas to the south (the Cities of Melbourne and Yarra).
 At the same time, affordability issues have resulted in the loss of young families in particular to the outer north and west.
 It is assumed that a number of these patterns will continue into the future, notably the large overseas flows into the City.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
-Overseas flow shows overseas arrivals only, based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.
+Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.

 Historically there have been wide differences in residential role and function which have resulted in different housing and population outcomes.
-However in more recent years most areas of the City have become more popular with young adults, particularly students and couples, seeking rental accommodation close to employment and education.
+However in more recent years most areas of the City have become more popular with young adults, particularly students, singles and couples, seeking rental accommodation close to employment and education.
 This is due to a number of factors, but the most important are increased overseas migration, particularly of temporary residents such as students and working visa holders, reduced housing affordability, which pushes low income households (including students) further from the city, and the small size of the housing stock in the inner areas, which is not favourable for large families.
 Most suburbs in Moreland are attract large numbers of younger households, but lose young families, typically consisting of a couple in their thirties and their young children.
 The housing stock in parts of Moreland is mainly two bedroom homes, which might be suitable for a new family with one child, but suddenly becomes crowded when a second child is born, prompting a move to a larger home further north or west.